Evan Enwerem: Death

-Enwerem died the next morning on 2 August 2007, at the National Hospital in Abuja at the age of 73.
-One of his children, Mr Evan Enwerem Jr, has been appointed as Transition Committee Chairman of Ikeduru LGA.
+Enwerem died the following morning on 2 August 2007, at the National Hospital in Abuja at the age of 73.
+He is survived by his children first son Mr. Miguel Enwerem,first daughter Mrs.Nelly Enwerem Bromson, second daughter Miss.Freda Enwerem, second son Mr.Ricardo Enwerem, Mrs Jennifer Enwerem Okonkwo,Mr.Ike Evan Enwerem,and Miss.Ihuoma Enwerem.
+Mr Ike Evan Enwerem Jr,was once appointed as Transition Committee Chairman of Ikeduru LGA.

 The then President of the Senate, David Mark, learned of the news of Enwerem's death.
 Mark declined to formally announce the news to the Senate because most of Enwerem's family were out of the country at the time.
 The then Speaker of the Nigerian House of Representatives, Patricia Olubunmi Etteh, issued a statement through her adviser, Funke Egbemode, saying that Enwerem's death "would leave a gaping hole in the nation's legislative history."